xiaojun-zhang/OpenVoice_server/README.md

 - `speed` (float, optional): The speed of the synthesized speech.
 Defaults to 1.0.
 - `watermark` (str, optional): The watermark to be encoded in the voice conversion.
 Defaults to '@MyShell'.

+Note: OpenVoice comes with a few voices as examples, the following are available:
+- example_reference
+- demo_speaker0
+- demo_speaker1
+- demo_speaker2

 **Example Request:**

 ```python